jonathan-r-jones/Composable-Batch-Files/README.md

-To see list of the commonly used composed batch files type qq:
+To see list of the commonly used composed batch files type:

 ![](mlist.png)